10wrdp/github-portfolio/README.md

 <h1>Manual Projects 💪 </h1>
 <ol>
-    <li>Food Ordering Application - Helped company to receive orders from mobile application</li>
+    <li>Food Ordering Application - Helped company to receive orders from mobile application.</li>
-    <li>Company Collaboration Platform - </li>
+    <li>Company Collaboration Platform - Reported bugs in JIRA management software to ensure the user usability of the website./li>
-    <li>CRM - Used Postman for API testing, looking for bugs that could prevent costumer to use the application</li>
+    <li>CRM - Used Postman for API testing, looking for bugs that could prevent customer to use the application.</li>
 </ol>

 <h2>Manual Testing Responsibilities</h2>